stolostron/application-ui/tests/cypress/README.md

 Smoke test mode defines a minimum set of app ui tests to function as a "sniff test" or edge criteria that would guarantee that the build was usable for further testing.

+To switch to the smoke mode, export the following variable:

+- export CYPRESS_TEST_MODE='smoke'

 Afterwards, update the `tests/cypress/config/config.e2e.json` file with your configurations (please do not commit your configs to this file).

 ---